Entropic balance with feedback control: information equalities and tight inequalities

 and the canonical shape of $P_{\sts}(x|c)$.
 Then, $\overline{\calI_u-\calI_{\vec{x}}}=\beta(\av{V}^+-\av{V}^-)$, i.e. Eq.~\eqref{eq:W-Ix-Iu-equality} holds; pairs $\{x_n,c_n\}$ and $\{x_{n+1},c_n\}$ correspond to times $t_n^+$ and $t_{n+1}^-$, respectively.

-For $f\ne 0$, detailed balance is not verified in general and Eq.~\eqref{eq:W-Ix-Iu-equality} ceases to be valid.
-A generalisation thereof can be done in the limit $\Delta t_{\meas}\to\infty$, where the propagator of the Fokker-Planck equation tends to the non-equilibrium stationary distribution.
-By incorporating the housekeeping contribution to the entropy production, one gets---see Sec.~VI of~\cite{SM-Markovian-entropy-balance-2025} for the proof,
+For $f\ne 0$, detailed balance is not verified in general.
+Then, Eq.~\eqref{eq:W-Ix-Iu-equality} ceases to be valid but it can be generalised for $\Delta t_{\meas}\to\infty$, where the FP propagator tends to the NESS distribution.
+By incorporating the housekeeping entropy production $\Sigma_{xc}^{\hk}$, one gets---see Sec.~VI of~\cite{SM-Markovian-entropy-balance-2025}:

-\textit{Application to a model information engine--} Inspired by a class of information engines in which the feedback controller tries to decrease the energy of the particle and output work is done by the controller at the measurements~\cite{toyabe_experimental_2010,abreu_thermodynamics_2012,ashida_general_2014,toyabe_nonequilibrium_2015,paneru_lossless_2018,paneru_optimal_2018,paneru_efficiency_2020}, we consider a model with a potential $U(x)$ that can be inverted by the controller, $V(x,c)=c\, U(x)$ with $c=\pm 1$.
-We aim to extract work at the measurements at the cost of possibly doing work during the FP evolution for $f\ne 0$.
-The interesting regime for an information engine is $\av{W}=\av{W}_{\meas}+\av{W}_{\FP}<0$.
+\textit{Application to a model information engine--} Our framework applies to a broad class of information engines, including any colloidal particle undergoing overdamped motion (negligible inertia) in a fluctuating potential controlled by a Markovian (negligible delay) feedback device, as in Refs.~\cite{toyabe_experimental_2010,toyabe_nonequilibrium_2015,paneru_lossless_2018,paneru_optimal_2018,paneru_efficiency_2020}.
+In this work, we focus on engines where the feedback controller aims at reducing the particle’s energy.
+The goal is to maximize work extraction at the measurements~\cite{toyabe_experimental_2010,abreu_thermodynamics_2012,ashida_general_2014,toyabe_nonequilibrium_2015,paneru_lossless_2018,paneru_optimal_2018,paneru_efficiency_2020}, even at the cost of performing work during the Fokker–Planck evolution when $f\neq 0$.

+Inspired by the experimental setup in Ref.~\cite{toyabe_experimental_2010}, we consider a model with a potential $U(x)$ that can be inverted by the controller, $V(x,c)=c\, U(x)$ with $c=\pm 1$.
+Specifically, we have considered the piecewise potential $U(x)=V_0 (|x|-L/2)/L$ in the interval $[-L,L]$ with periodic boundary conditions (left panel of Fig.~\ref{fig:engine-types-I-and-II})~\footnote{This choice preserves the physical image of a sinusoidal potential~\cite{toyabe_experimental_2010} while simplifying analytical calculations.}.
 For the error-free case, $\Theta(c|x)=H(-c\, U(x))$, with $H(\cdot)$ being the Heaviside step function.
-Specifically, we have considered the piecewise potential $U(x)=V_0 (|x|-L/2)/L$ in the interval $[-L,L]$ with periodic boundary conditions (left panel of Fig.~\ref{fig:engine-types-I-and-II}).
-When the particle position is measured with precision $\Delta x$, $\Theta(c|x)$ is proportional to the length of the interval $(x-\Delta x/2,x+\Delta x/2)$ with the ``correct" sign of $U(x)$ (right panel of Fig.~\ref{fig:engine-types-I-and-II}).
+When the particle position is measured with precision $\Delta x$, $\Theta(c|x)$ is proportional to the length of the interval $(x-\Delta x,x+\Delta x)$ with the ``correct" sign of $U(x)$ (right panel of Fig.~\ref{fig:engine-types-I-and-II}).